 - CCJBH engaged stakeholders in a listening session on November 3, 2021, to solicit feedback on the U.S. Interagency Council on Homelessness (USICH) in the process of updating the Federal Strategic Plan to Prevent and End Homelessness.
 CCJBH received input from a broad range of perspectives regarding barriers and best practices to combat homelessness for the behavioral health and justice involved population and shared the draft response CCJBH developed.
 On November 30, 2021, CCJBH submitted the final response to the USICH website response portal and send the response to the USICH Policy Director.

 - With the support of the California Health Care Foundation, CCJBH and CSG hosted a webinar series focused on how key stakeholders from across the justice, behavioral health, housing, and other systems can help people successfully transition out of the justice system and into the community by connecting them with housing options that meet their needs.
 The series, entitled Building Blocks for Coming Home: How California Communities Can Create Housing Opportunities for People with Complex Needs Leaving the Justice System, consisted of 5 webinars which took place from December 2021 to April 2022.
-Additional information on the webinar series can be found here.
+View additional information on the webinar series.

 Additional products from this project are posted to our publications page